danmastrow/book-review/README.md

 - [x] Setup postgres db and connection
 - [x] Setup Playwright e2e + api tests
 - [x] Design initial schema
-- [ ] Design intial UX and APIs needed
+- [x] Design intial UX and APIs needed
-- [ ] Implement view Books display
+- [x] Implement view Books display
 - [ ] Implement view Book display
 - [ ] Implement adding a book
    - Validate book name and author aren't empty, and don't already exist.
 - [ ] Implement adding review/rating
    - Ensure a user can only review a book once
    - Validate that the review text is not empty and the rating is between 1 and 5
-- [ ] Ensure readme is updated
+- [ ] Ensure readme is updated, images, notes, todos local dev etc
 - [ ] Record loom and send off

 ## Out of scope